poezio/poezio/doc/source/themes.rst

 class, inheriting the *theming.Theme* class defined into the *theming* poezio module.

-To check how may colors your current terminal/$TERM supports, do:
+To check how many colors your current terminal/$TERM supports, do:

 .. code-block:: bash